Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 ```

 #### Note:
-- AppData parameter passed in Zelle is an optional one.
-It is used to show the customized alert passed from FI (only for android not for iOS).
+- The appData parameter passed in Zelle is optional.
+It is used to show the customized alert passed from FI (only for Android, not for iOS).

 - Default values:
-  1) Contacts:
+    - Contacts:
       “title” => “We would like to access your phone contacts”,
-     “message” => “We only sync phone numbers and email address from your contact list to help you add and pay a new recipient in zelle®.
+      “message” => “We only sync phone numbers and email address from your contact list to help you add and pay a new recipient in Zelle®.
-  2) Camera:
+    - Camera:
       “title” => “We would like to access your camera”,
-     “message” => “We only access your camera to help you add and pay a new recipient in zelle®.
+      “message” => “We only access your camera to help you add and pay a new recipient in Zelle®.
-  3) Gallery:
+    - Gallery:
       “title” => “We would like to access your photos”,
-     “message” => “We only access your photos to help you add and pay a new recipient in zelle®.
+      “message” => “We only access your photos to help you add and pay a new recipient in Zelle®.

-- ZelleSDK launches from MinimumSDK version 24.
+- ZelleSDK launches from Minimum SDK version 24.
-- After zelle session is closed.
-To get the session tag value to client side, initialize genericTag and implement GenericTag to get the sessionTag value from ZelleSDK.
+- To get the session tag value to the client side after the Zelle® session is closed, initialize genericTag and implement GenericTag to get the sessionTag value from ZelleSDK.
-- “loaderData” is an optional parameter to pass hex color codes for custome loader.
-Keys to be used “loaderColor” and ”bgColor”.
+- “loaderData” is an optional parameter to pass hex color codes for custom loader.
+Keys to be used: “loaderColor” and ”bgColor”.

-### 22. Inside sessionTag override method get the data from Zelle and send result back to client side.
+### 11. Inside the sessionTag override method, get the data from Zelle and send the result back to the client side.

 ```json
 zelleResult = result as String;